css4143/Sudoku-Solver-Android/README.md

 The program finds the solution to a sudoku board through the use of a modified backtracking algorithm.
 It recursively searches through valid board configurations until a complete, valid board is found.

+Note: this repository only contains the .xml and .java files for this app.
+It could not be run as is.